nour-hajallie/NourHajallie_Assignment/README.md

 Visual Studio 2022 was used to run locally the project/tests and Jenkins was used to create the pipeline.

-All dependencies installed from NuGet for easy management. test
+All dependencies installed from NuGet for easy management.

 # Directories and Files